SharePoint/sp-dev-docs/docs/declarative-customization/column-formatting.md

 Will evaluate to the value of the current field.

 Some field types are represented as objects.
 To output a value from an object, refer to a particular property inside that object.
 For example, if the current field is a person/group field, specify `@currentField.title` to retrieve the person's name, which is normally displayed in list views.
-The following are the field types that are represented as objects with a list their properties.
+The following are the field types that are represented as objects with a list of their properties.

 > [!NOTE]
 > The `@currentField.title` returns a person's name by default.
 However, if the person field's Show Field has been adjusted, it may change the value of the `title` property.
 For example, a person field with the Show Field configured as Department will have the person's department for the `title` property.